SOAP vs REST API: Key Differences, Examples, Pros and Cons

 DisadvantagesMore complex, poor performance, and less flexibilityUnsuitable for distributed environments; less security

-Also, both SOAP and REST can be used to create custom API Integration services that allow different applications to communicate and share data effectively.
-The choice between SOAP and REST depends on factors like the specific requirements of the integration, the existing technology stack, and the desired level of flexibility and complexity.
+The choice between SOAP vs REST depends on factors like the specific requirements of the integration, the existing technology stack, and the desired level of flexibility and complexity.

 Should you require any further refinements or clarifications, please do not hesitate to contact us.